Parker-Isaacson/qur/README.md

 ### Imports

 Importing libraries are essential, done simply with the `import` keyword during the files header.
 This will import all functions, classes, and interfaces.
 If the library is not found in the default library location, what is input will be treaded as a relative path from where the source file is.
-Imports do fall down, for instance if `myLib` imports `list` then the following will also have `list`.
+Imports do cascade through files, for instance if `myLib` imports `list` then the following will also have `list`.

 ```qur
 import ./myLib; // Assume this has func1()